SoumitriRoy05/Soumitri_Roy_Enterprise_Learning_Platform_FSD/README.md

 # 📖 About

-**SkillSphere Learning Nexus** is a comprehensive full-stack platform developed to create an integrated digital ecosystem for **students, recruiters, workforce teams, and administrators**.
+**Enterprise Learning Platform** is a comprehensive full-stack platform developed to create an integrated digital ecosystem for **students, recruiters, workforce teams, and administrators**.

 The platform combines learning, skill development, career preparation, AI assistance, recruitment, and workforce management into a single application.